jmvillalobos/Trichoderma_RB-TDNAseq/README.md

 ## 👐 Fuente de los scripts usados

-Los scripts utilizados para realizar el analisis de RB-TDNAseq y conteo de barcodes y gene fitness se basan en los desarrollados por Samuel Coradetti.
+The scripts used to perform the RB-TDNAseq analysis, barcode counting, and gene fitness calculation are based on those developed by Samuel Coradetti.

 --LICENSE--
 Copyright (C) 2019 Samuel Coradetti and the United States Department of Energy.
 All rights reserved.